Strategy

 At Eurocommercial, we design shopping centres as social spaces not merely retail destinations, providing a cornerstone for their local communities.
 Our centres serve the everyday shopping, leisure and services needs of our customers and those of their local communities, providing them with a safe, service-oriented and enjoyable experience.

-Our shopping centres are an integral part of, and have a positive impact on their communities bringing enhancing social and environmental values, be that through the promotion of local employment, procurement, the improvement of local transport infrastructure, education, introducing new services and the provision of green spaces and amenities.
+Our shopping centres are an integral part of, and have a positive impact on their communities bringing enhanced social and environmental values, be that through the promotion of local employment, procurement, the improvement of local transport infrastructure, education, the introduction of new services, or the provision of green spaces and amenities.

 Be responsible

-A successful strategy recognised by many external awards: EPRA Gold Award for sustainability reporting for the ninth consecutive year; Global Real Estate Sustainability Benchmark (GRESB) 4 Star Rating, with a “A” disclosure score
+A successful strategy recognised by many external awards: EPRA Gold Award for sustainability reporting for the tenth consecutive year; Global Real Estate Sustainability Benchmark (GRESB) 4 Star Rating, with a “A” disclosure score

 Digitalisation